-The release branch derives from the develop branch and merges back into the develop and master branches after completion of a release.
+The release branch derives from the develop branch and merges back into the develop and main branches after completion of a release.
 By convention, the naming of this branch starts with

 release/*.
 This branch is created and used when features are completed and finalized for a versioned release.